Segregation Academies and White Flight from Public Schools

 The new movement is based on a philosophy that is now beginning to be a racist philosophy, that achievement levels of black and white students start the same in the first grade and that as the children mature a gap develops and widens.

+For many white families, this belief justified abandoning the public schools.
 As one public school superintendent warned:

 There’s already been some talk about a private school here by some and I imagine they’ll revive the idea after the Supreme Court’s latest decision.
 I can foresee the day when I’ll be running a predominately black school system while the whites go to private schools.